Jaffa: Iron Age

-Iron II
+Early Iron Age (11th–10th centuries BCE)

-In the Hebrew Bible, Jaffa is depicted as the northernmost Philistine city, bordering the Israelite territories – more specifically those of Tribe of Dan (hence the modern term "Gush Dan" for the center of the coastal plain).
+In the Hebrew Bible, Jaffa is depicted as the northernmost Philistine city, bordering the Israelite territories – more specifically those of Tribe of Dan (hence the modern term "Gush Dan" for the centre of the coastal plain).
 The Israelites did not manage to take Jaffa from the Philistines.

 Jaffa is mentioned four times in the Hebrew Bible: as the northernmost Philistine city by the coast, bordering the territory of the Tribe of Dan; as port-of-entry for the cedars of Lebanon for Solomon's Temple; as the place whence the prophet Jonah embarked for Tarshish; and again as port-of-entry for the cedars of Lebanon for the Second Temple of Jerusalem.

-Assyrian period

-In the late 8th century BCE, Sennacherib, king of Assyria, recorded conquering Jaffa from its sovereign, the Philistine king of Ashkelon.
+Late Iron Age (8th century BCE)

+In the late 8th century BCE, Sennacherib, king of Assyria, recorded conquering Jaffa, along with Beth Dagon, Beneberak and Azor, from their Sidqa, the Philistine king of Ashkelon.
+This is the only historical mention of Jaffa since the end of the Late Bronze Age in the 12th century BCE, and the late 6th century BCE.
+The coastal plain from Jaffa to the Mount Carmel was incorporated following Sennacherib's campaigns to the Province of Dor.
+The construction of the fortified site at Tell Qudadi during that time, at the mouth of the Yarkon River, just north of Jaffa, has led scholars to suggest that Jaffa was a port town of secondary importance during that time.

+Archaeological remains from the 8th century are meager, in comparison to those found from the previous Late Bronze Age and subsequent Persian periods.
+The most significant finds were excavated in Area A on Tel Yafo atop the remains of Late Bronze Age fortifications.
+These Iron Age remains were severely damaged by levelling and construction during the subsequent Persian period.
+The finds include remains of walls, which were identified as part of a farmstead built atop Jaffa's mound.
+Several pits were found nearby, containing pottery vessels used for storage, preparation of food and eating, attesting to the domestic nature of the site.

 Persian period

-After a period of Babylonian occupation, under Persian rule, Jaffa was governed by Phoenicians from Tyre.
+Jaffa was awarded to Sidon along with Dor and the Sharon plain, as attested in an inscription on the Sarcophagus of Eshmunazar II.

 Hellenistic period

 Jaffa is not mentioned in Alexander the Great's coastal campaign, but during the Wars of the Diadochi, Antigonus Monophthalmus captured Jaffa in 315 BCE.
 Ptolemy I Soter later destroyed it in 312 BCE.
 Despite this, Jaffa was resettled and became a Ptolemaic mint site in the third century BCE.
 Archaeological evidence from this period includes a watchtower and numerous stamped amphora handles.
 Additionally, the city is mentioned in several Zeno papyri.
 The area was transferred to Seleucid control after the Battle of Paneas in 198 BCE.
-Together with the other primarily Phoenician-inhabited coastal plain cities of Gaza, Ascalon, Dor, and Acre, Jaffa became highly Hellenized during this period, becoming standard-bearers for the spread of Greek culture in the region.
+Together with the other primarily Phoenician-inhabited coastal plain cities of Gaza, Ascalon, Dor, and Acre, Jaffa became highly Hellenised during this period, becoming standard-bearers for the spread of Greek culture in the region.